Configuration

 Self Service User Accounts

 This section describes topics related to allowing users to manage their own accounts.
 This includes password reset, LRS creation, and account creation.
 Generally, an Enterprise install will be configured for only the system administrator to create LRS and user accounts.
-It is possible to configure the system to allow self registration and LRS creation.
+It's possible to configure the system to allow self-registration and LRS creation.

 Setting Name